Eschamali/StarterWebScrapingKit/README.md

 **For Demo**

-Open CDP Framework.xlam and look for the module named "Demo" inside there.
+Open cdp.xlam and look for the module named "demo" inside there.

 **For Installation**

-1. Download CDP Framework.xlam and open it.
+1. Download cdp.xlam.
-2. Copy CDPBrowser, CDPCore, CDPElement, CDPJConv classes over to your VBA project.
+2. You can either manually copy all the modules in cdp.xlam over to your VBA project, or simply set reference to it (early binding) or called Workbooks.Open to it and use Run("cdp.xlam!cdp").newBrowser to create a new CDP browser object.
 3. Make sure your project has Microsoft Scripting Runtime reference.

 **Notes**